A Deterministic Algorithm for Computing the Weight Distribution of Polar Codes: Computing the Entire Weight Distribution of Polar Codes

-From Proposition \ref{pp:polar_WEF}, any polar code can be represented as a disjoint union of polar cosets.
-This representation extends to polar codes with {\it dynamically frozen bits}.
-Polar codes with dynamically frozen bits, first introduced in \cite{trifonov2013dynamic}, are polar codes where each of the frozen bit $u_i$ is not fixed to be zero, but set to be a boolean function (usually, a linear function) of its previous bits as $u_i = f(u_0,u_1,\cdots,u_{i-1})$.
-We refer the collection of these functions for the frozen bits as the {\it dynamic constraints} of this polar code.
-Polar codes with dynamically frozen bits include polar codes with CRC precoding \cite{tal2015list,niu2012crc}, polarization-adjusted convolutional (PAC) codes \cite{arikan2019PAC}, etc. In fact, since any binary linear codes can be represented as polar codes with dynamically frozen bits \cite{fazeli2020hardness}, our algorithm extends to all binary linear codes as well.

-Proposition \ref{pp:polar_WEF} extends to polar codes with dynamically frozen bits as follows: \begin{proposition} For any polar code $\mathbb{C}$ with dynamically frozen bits, denote its last frozen bit by $u_s$ and denote the unfrozen bits before $u_s$ the red bits.
-Then $\mathbb{C}$ can be represented as a disjoint union of the following polar cosets:
+In general, Proposition \ref{pp:polar_WEF} extends to polar codes with dynamically frozen bits as follows. \begin{proposition} Let $\mbC$ be a polar code with dynamically frozen bits, with frozen index set $\cF$, last frozen index $\tau$, and the dynamic constraints $\{f_i~|~i\in\cF\}$.
+Then $\mbC$ can be represented as a disjoint union of polar cosets as: